ElizabethCobian/Quality-Assurance/herramientas-basicas.md

 13. [Facebook Pixel Helper](https://chrome.google.com/webstore/detail/facebook-pixel-helper/fdgfkebogiimcoedlicjlajpkdmockpc?hl=en)The Facebook Pixel Helper is a troubleshooting tool that helps you validate your pixel implementation.

 14. [TunnelBear VPN.
 Rawwwr!](https://www.tunnelbear.com/download) Put a Bear in your browser and privately access a more open internet in seconds!
+Ayuda a generar diferentes IP's dummies, puedes ser muy útil cuando se necesite revisar algo de Google Analytics

 15. [Full Page Screen Capture](https://chrome.google.com/webstore/detail/full-page-screen-capture/fdpohaocaechififmbbbbbknoalclacl?hl=en) Capture a screenshot of your current page in entirety and reliably—without requesting any extra permissions!